-Next winter, Orchid Classics will release Fullana’s new recording, which includes Max Richter’s “Four Seasons Recomposed” with the City of Birmingham Symphony Orchestra under Carlos Izcaray.
-Looking ahead, his ongoing collaboration with Argentinian bandoneonist JP Jofre will culminate in 2018 with the premiere of Jofre’s Double Concerto for bandoneon and violin, a work commissioned by the Balearic Islands Symphony, San Antonio Chamber Orchestra and NYC’s Metropolis Ensemble to honor Bernstein’s Centennial.
+Orchid Classics will release Fullana’s new recording in March 2018, which includes Max Richter’s “Four Seasons Recomposed” with the City of Birmingham Symphony Orchestra under Carlos Izcaray, curated in conjunction with a series of contemporary solo works that examine the tradition of baroque music.
+His ongoing collaboration with Argentinian bandoneonist J.P.
+Jofre will culminate with the 2018 premiere of Jofre’s Double Concerto for bandoneon and violin, a work commissioned by the Balearic Islands Symphony, San Antonio Chamber Orchestra and New York City’s Metropolis Ensemble to honor Bernstein’s Centennial.

-The First Prize winner of the 2015 Munetsugu International Violin Competition in Japan, Francisco was also awarded all four special prizes, including the Audience and Orchestra awards.
-He was also awarded First Prize at the 2014 “Johannes Brahms” and Julio Cardona International Violin Competitions, the Pablo de Sarasate National Violin Competition , as well the Maria Paula Alonso Award.
+In 2015, Fullana received the Pro Musicis International Award and took First Prize in the Munetsugu International Violin Competition in Japan, along with all four special prizes including the Audience and Orchestra awards.
+In 2014, he was awarded First Prize in the “Johannes Brahms.”
+Other competition wins include First Prizes at the Julio Cardona International and Pablo de Sarasate National Violin Competitions.

-A graduate of The Juilliard School, where he obtained Bachelor and Master degrees with Don Weilerstein and Masao Kawasaki, he is currently pursuing an Artist Diploma at the University of Southern California under the renowned violinist Midori Goto.
-Francisco started violin with Bernat Pomar in his hometown of Palma de Mallorca, Spain, and is also a graduate of the Royal Conservatory of Madrid, where he studied with Manuel Guillén.
+A graduate of The Julliard School where he received bachelor's and master's degrees, studying with Don Weilerstein and Masao Kawasaki, Fullana is pursuing an artist diploma at the University of Southern California under the renowned violinist Midori Goto.
+He started violin with Bernat Pomar in his hometown of Palma de Mallorca, Spain, and graduated from the Royal Conservatory of Madrid, where he studied with Manuel Guillén.